eDonec/boilerplate/README.md

 ### :triangular_flag_on_post: Deployment and build

-Follow this [guide](readme-assets/prebuild-postbuild.md) to build all express projects.
+Follow this [guide](readme-assets/docker-files.md) to build all apps in projects.

 <!-- Usage -->